andykee/lentil/docs/user_guide/image_sensors/imaging_artifacts.rst

 =====
 Smear is used to represent image motion with a relatively low temporal frequency relative to integration time.
 The motion occurs in a slowly varying or fixed direction over one integration time.
-Lentil's :func:`convolvable.smear` method represents smear as a linear directional blur over some distance (or number of pixels):
+Lentil's :func:`smear` method represents smear as a linear directional blur over some distance (or number of pixels):

 .. code:: pycon